About the Legal Service

 The Nundah Community Legal Service is also available to present free Community Legal Information Seminars to school groups, community organisations, clubs etc. The aim of the seminars is to provide relevant legal information, referrals and linkages to other community support available.
 If your group or school is interested please contact the Centre for further information and bookings.

-Opportunities exist within the Legal Service for Solicitors and Students to volunteer at our Wednesday evening service as well as other volunteer opportunities, [click here] for more information
+Opportunities exist within the Legal Service for Solicitors and Students to volunteer at our Wednesday evening service.

 Volunteering Positions Vacant